 This lovely pie has a toasted meringue topping, a perfectly balanced sweet and tart lemon filling, and a crisp, buttery graham cracker crust.

-I used a graham cracker crust in this lemon pie recipe because graham cracker crusts are so simple to make.
+I used a graham cracker crust in this recipe for lemon meringue pie because graham cracker crusts are so simple to make.
 There’s no making and rolling of pie dough.
 Just crush the graham crackers, add a little melted butter and a touch of sugar and you’ve got a wonderful crust for your pie.

 How To Make Lemon Meringue Pie